Spencer Steer Player Props: Reds vs. Cubs

 Cubs Pitching Rankings

-- The Cubs pitching staff ranks 17th in MLB with a collective 8.6 strikeouts per nine innings.
+- The Cubs pitching staff is 17th in MLB with a collective 8.6 strikeouts per nine innings.

-- The Cubs' 4.08 team ERA ranks 14th across all MLB pitching staffs.
+- The Cubs' 4.16 team ERA ranks 15th among all league pitching staffs.

-- Cubs pitchers combine to allow the fourth-fewest home runs in baseball (48 total, one per game).
+- Cubs pitchers combine to give up the fourth-fewest home runs in baseball (48 total, one per game).

+- Taillon (0-3) takes the mound for the Cubs in his eighth start of the season.
+He's put together a 7.76 ERA in 26 2/3 innings pitched, with 27 strikeouts.

-- The left-hander last pitched on Sunday against the Philadelphia Phillies, when he tossed six scoreless innings while giving up four hits.
+- His most recent appearance was on Saturday against the Philadelphia Phillies, when the right-hander threw 2 1/3 innings, surrendering six earned runs while giving up six hits.

+- The 31-year-old has put up an ERA of 7.76, with 9.1 strikeouts per nine innings, in seven games this season.
+Opponents are hitting .313 against him.

 © 2023 Data Skrive.
 All rights reserved.